The Ropers: Syndication

 The Ropers was aired in syndication on local channels in the 1980s and early 1990s, but has had limited airings in recent years, likely because, due to its relatively short network run—roughly a season-and-a-half—there are not enough episodes to strip the show.
 Two episodes of the series, however, play in the syndication package of Three's Company.
 When initially offered in syndication, the series ran under the title Three's Company's Friends, The Ropers.
 That version used an instrumental version of the original series' theme song.
 Six episodes of the series were aired on TV Land in September 2006, and four episodes were aired on WGN America in October 2008.

 Beginning in January 2011, Antenna TV, a television network designed for digital television subchannels and owned by Tribune Broadcasting, aired the sitcom.
 The series started on Tuesday, February 15, 2011, and went through one entire rotation of all episodes before being removed from the lineup.
 On August 29, 2011, the show returned to the lineup as the Three's Company cycle again came to the point of the series where the Ropers left.

 Antenna TV usually shows back-to-back episodes of Three's Company.
 But when the cycle comes to the point of the Ropers' departure, the network then airs The Ropers following a single episode of Three's Company until the end of the Ropers cycle, then resumes the back-to-back Three's Company airings.

 Beginning in 2015, Antenna TV began airing the series on weekends back to back with the other Three's Company spin-off series Three's a Crowd.

 The Ropers can currently be seen on Pluto TV channel Classic TV Comedy, Tubi, and Peacock.

 Legacy

-"Mrs. Roper Romps" likely began with the Southern Decadence event in New Orleans in 2013.
-The trend has reached nationwide status and led to The International Order of Mrs. Ropers, a group of local clubs whose members dress as Mrs. Roper or other characters from the series.
+The International Order of Mrs. Ropers is a nationwide group of local clubs whose members dress as Mrs. Roper or other characters from the series.
+These "Mrs. Roper Romps" likely began with the Southern Decadence event in New Orleans in 2013.
 A Tulsa, Oklahoma “Mrs. Roper Romp” on April 25, 2025 held to benefit the homeless following a similar event in Yorba Linda, California.
 It prominently featured women wearing carrot-red frizzy hairstyles, big glasses, and caftans, similar to the Mrs. Roper character.
 The theme is said to be based on Mrs. Roper’s warmth, humor and style, embodying bringing people together for a worthy cause.